 Sarah Burd-Sharps is codirector of Measure of America and coauthor of two volumes in the Measure of America series (Columbia University Press, 2008, and New York University Press, 2010), and seven state- and local-level human development reports.
 She is a frequent contributor to the Huffington Post and has contributed chapters and articles to a wide range of publications on child poverty, bank lending in low-income communities, social determinants of health, and more.
 Burd-Sharps’ research on the racial wealth gap was cited in an amicus brief for the Supreme Court in 2016.
 She received an MA in international affairs from Columbia University.
 Prior to joining the SSRC, she worked for the United Nations for two decades.
 Her last position was as deputy director of the UNDP’s Human Development Report Office where she worked on global human development reports on globalization, human rights, and environmental issues and national human development reports on every continent.
 In the year leading up to the 1995 Beijing UN Women’s Conference, Burd-Sharps headed UNIFEM’s office in China, where she supported the nascent NGO movement there.
 She worked for the UN in China for four years and has worked in sixteen African countries.

-Tatiana Carayannis is director of the Social Science Research Council’s new Understanding Violent Conflict Research Initiative and deputy director of the Conflict Prevention and Peace Forum.
+Tatiana Carayannis is director of the SSRC’s Understanding Violent Conflict (UVC) program and interim director of the Conflict Prevention and Peace Forum (CPPF).
 She also has a visiting appointment at the London School of Economics and Political Science’s Africa Centre and Department of International Development.
-Tatiana leads the Council’s China-Africa Knowledge Project, convenes the DRC Affinity Group, a small brain trust of leading Congo scholars and analysts, and is a research director of two international research collaborations, the Conflict Research Programme and the Centre for Public Authority and International Development (CPAID) based at the LSE.
+Carayannis leads the Council’s China-Africa Knowledge Project, convenes the DRC Affinity Group, a small brain trust of leading Congo scholars and analysts, and is a research director of two international research collaborations: the Conflict Research Programme and the Centre for Public Authority and International Development (CPAID) based at the LSE.
 A scholar of UN peace operations in the Democratic Republic of Congo and in Central Africa more generally, her current research focuses on war networks and the shaping of public authority in Central Africa, and the impact of interventions for justice and security on local communities, including those displaced.
-A seasoned researcher, Carayannis has written widely on political mobilization, rebel governance (the MLC rebel movement in particular), international justice, democratic processes and elections, UN peacekeeping and preventive diplomacy, and on the agenda-setting role of UN human rights and development ideas.
+A seasoned researcher, Carayannis has written widely on political mobilization, rebel governance (the MLC rebel movement in particular), global-local dynamics of violence, international justice, democratic processes and elections, UN peacekeeping and preventive diplomacy, and on the agenda-setting role of UN human rights and development ideas.
 She is frequently invited for press interviews.
 Before joining the SSRC, she directed a research and publication program on the intellectual history of the United Nations at The City University of New York’s Ralph Bunche Institute for International Affairs.
 In 1998, she served as rapporteur for the UN secretary-general’s Resource Group on the DRC.
 Her first book (coauthored) is UN Voices: The Struggle for Development and Social Justice (Indiana University Press, 2005) and her second (coedited) is Making Sense of the Central African Republic (Zed Books, 2015).
-She is currently completing two book projects: Pioneers of Peacekeeping: ONUC 1960–1964; Authorities in Conflict in DRC (coedited); and a monograph on Jean-Pierre Bemba, the ICC, and the MLC rebel movement.
-All are scheduled for publication in 2018-2019.
+She is currently completing two book projects: Pioneers of Peacekeeping: ONUC 1960–1964; Anatomy of Rebellion: JP Bemba and the Mouvement de Liberation du Congo.
+Both are scheduled for publication in 2019-2020.
 A fifth book, The Third UN (with Thomas G. Weiss) is currently in the early stages.
 She holds a PhD in political science (international relations and comparative politics) from The City University of New York Graduate Center, and an MA in political science from New York University.
 She was a USIP Jennings Randolph Fellow and Mellon Fellow for Security and Humanitarian Action and has lectured at The City University of NY, the University of Edinburgh, Columbia University, and Adelphi University.
 Carayannis is fluent in French and Greek, grew up in Central and West Africa, and travels frequently to the region.
 View all publications by Tatiana Carayannis.